Skip to content

 Bursa Grand Mosque - Turkey

-The mosques in Turkey are famous places to visit.
-Bursa Grand Mosque is one of these mosques, and it is located in the city’s central market area.
-The mosque was built in 1399 in the Ottoman era, in a Seljuk style, which was inspired by Persian mosques.
+Turkey’s mosques are famous places to visit.
+Bursa Grand Mosque is one of these mosques, located in the city’s central market area.
+The mosque was built in 1399 in the Ottoman era in a Seljuk style inspired by Persian mosques.

-The roof of the mosque is very unique with about 20 domes located on top of it.
-It was built by Sultan Beyazit I, who wanted to build 20 mosques but instead he installed 20 domes in one mosque.
+The mosque’s roof is unique, with about 20 domes on top of it.
+It was built by Sultan Beyazit I, who wanted to make 20 mosques but installed 20 domes in one mosque instead.

 Bursa Citadel

-Bursa Citadel is located in the centre of Bursa City, where the well-preserved walls of the citadel surround the oldest part of the city.
-It was the defensive wall of the city in the past, and now there are only a few parts of it.
+Bursa Citadel is located in the centre of Bursa City.
+Its well-preserved walls surround the oldest part of the city.
+It was the town’s defensive wall in the past, but now, only a few parts remain.

 It is located in the Tophane neighbourhood.
-When you are at the top, you will find a park, and from there you can have a magnificent view of the Bursa Grand Mosque and a bazaar area.
-The park includes an old clock tower, which is famous in the country, and besides that, the tombs of Ozman and Orhan Gazi, the founders of the Ottoman Empire.
+At the top, you will find a park, and from there, you can have a magnificent view of the Bursa Grand Mosque and a bazaar area.
+The park includes an old clock tower, which is famous in the country, and the tombs of Ozman and Orhan Gazi, the founders of the Ottoman Empire.

 Turkish Bath (Hammam)

-It is one of the things that you would love to experience in Turkey, where you will find a mixture of history and culture together, and these baths were once a part of life in the Ottoman period.
-The Turkish bath is now a top attraction for many tourists to experience when they visit the country.
+It is one of the things that you would love to experience in Turkey, where you will find a mixture of history and culture.
+These baths were once a part of life in the Ottoman period.
+The Turkish bath is now a top attraction for many tourists visiting the country.

-When you visit the bath, you will have a steam bath, then cold water will be poured on your body before having a soap wash, and all that includes a short massage.
-Also, the baths offer many other services, such as oil massages, facials, and manicures.
-The most famous Turkish baths are located in Istanbul, with lavish marble interiors like Cagaloglu Hamam, which was built in 1741.
+When you visit the bath, you will have a steam bath, then cold water will be poured on your body before a soap wash, and all that includes a short massage.
+The baths also offer many other services, such as oil massages, facials, and manicures.
+The most famous Turkish baths are in Istanbul, with lavish marble interiors like Cagaloglu Hamam, built in 1741.

 Cable Cars

-Cable Cars are generally famous in Turkey, but two cable cars are particularly popular: Bursa Teleferik, which goes up to the Uludağ, and the Olympos Teleferik in Kemer.
+Cable Cars are generally famous in Turkey, but two cable cars are trendy: Bursa Teleferik, which goes up to the Uludağ, and the Olympos Teleferik in Kemer.

 The Bursa Teleferik is considered the largest cable car ride in the world.
-A ride takes about 25 minutes and 9 km up to the ski hotels, and it is often used in winter.
-The Olympos Teleferik in Kemer is located 50 km away from Antalya; it gives you a beautiful view of the mountains of Beydaglari National Park.
+It takes about 25 minutes and 9 km to the ski hotels, and it is often used in winter.
+The Olympos Teleferik in Kemer is located 50 km from Antalya; it gives you a beautiful view of the mountains of Beydaglari National Park.

 Sea Kayaking

-It is a wonderful activity to do in Turkey, specifically in Kas.
-You will see many beautiful spots while you are having your tours in places like the Kekova Island area and the underwater Sunken City ruins.
-These tours are great for beginners, and kayaking is the only way to see the ruins, since swimming is not allowed there.
+It is a beautiful activity to do in Turkey, specifically in Kas.
+You will see many beautiful spots while you are on your tours, like the Kekova Island area and the underwater Sunken City ruins.
+These tours are great for beginners, and kayaking is the only way to see the ruins since swimming is not allowed there.

-The tour will start from the village of Ucagiz from the harbour, where it starts by going to Kekova Island to see the ruins and then go to the village of Kalekoy to see the ruins of ancient Simena and then go back to Ucagiz.
+The tour will start from the harbour in the village of Ucagiz.
+It will then proceed to Kekova Island to see the ruins, to the village of Kalekoy to see the ruins of ancient Simena, and back to Ucagiz.

 Dolmabahce Palace